 Some people hate this stuff because of its systemic side effects.
 It increases oxygen consumption and the acid load on top of a pre-existing respiratory acidosis.
 If you expect your patient to improve, yet they seem to be worsening, consider IV salbutamol as the cause.

-At Children’s Hospital, Westmead (Sydney), Gary Browne has published some research on this.
-In 1997, his trial (29 children) of IV saline versus IV salbutamol demonstrated an improvement for the IV salbutamol group.
-There was a shorter time to recovery (off 30 30-minute nebs) and less need for oxygen supplementation.
-A further study from him in 2002 (55 children) showed a reduced recovery time, less oxygen at 12 hours and an earlier discharge from hospital (>1 day).
+At the Children’s Hospital at Westmead (Sydney), Gary Browne has published research on this. Â In 1997, his trial (29 children) of IV saline versus IV salbutamol demonstrated an improvement for the IV salbutamol group.
+There was a shorter recovery time (off 30 30-minute nebs) and less need for oxygen supplementation.
+A further study by him in 2002 (55 children) showed reduced recovery time, lower oxygen use at 12 hours, and earlier discharge from hospital (>1 day).

 References